-Only applies if the setting Control Mode = Serial Control.
+Only applies if the setting Control Mode is set to Serial Control.

 The baud rate is the speed of the serial communication and should match the settings on your external controller.

 The default is 9600 bps.

 The Hydra[®] input expander accessory is programmed to work with the Sprite at 9600 baud.